 2 Corinthians 6:17-18: "Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you, And will be a Father unto you, and ye shall be my sons and daughters, saith the Lord Almighty."

-5. Worship music should be consistent with the Lord’s desire for decency and orderliness
+5. Our music should be consistent with the Lord’s desire for decency and orderliness

 1 Corinthians 14:40: "Let all things be done decently and in order"

-6. Worship music should be consistent with our call to avoid placing a stumblingblock before the brethren
+6. Our music should be consistent with our call to avoid placing a stumblingblock before the brethren

 Romans 14:13-14: "Let us not therefore judge one another any more: but judge this rather, that no man put a stumblingblock or an occasion to fall in his brother's way."